POLICY ON SAFEGUARDING PUPILS

 In addition, as a school we have a duty of care for the safety and well-being of our children and therefore this policy is to help advise parents/carers in the decisions they make for their children in relation to safety to and from school.
 We also have an obligation to alert relevant authorities should we believe a child’s welfare is at risk.

-Pupils in Foundation Stage (Nursery & Reception), KS1 (Years 1 & 2) and Years 3 and 4
+Pupils in Foundation Stage (Nursery & Reception) and KS1 (Years 1 & 2)

 In addition, we will only hand over pupils to named adults or older siblings who are on the school data form provided they are 18 years old or above.
 Pupils will not be handed over to other adults unless the school has been informed by the parent that they have made this arrangement.
 We also ask that you keep us informed of any changes in arrangements.
 If someone turns up to collect your child and we have not been notified, the adult will have to wait until we have verified his or her identity.